mgbmix/mgbmix/content/PLAYTESTING/Setup Guide for Cockatrice.md

 10. Additionally, you can add the Mondo Megabits card images if you downloaded the archive containing them.
 From that "base data directory" where you put the 'cards.xml' file, open the pics folder, then the CUSTOM folder, and copy into that directory the entire folder named "D01" from the Google Drive.
 This screenshot shows an example of where the "D01" folder containing all the images should be located.

-> [!warning] NB: Don't change the name of the "D01" folder.
+> [!warning] NB: Don't change the name of the "D01" or "D02" folder.

 ![[cockatrice-mondo-pics-location.png]]